THE SCOTTISH GENOMES PARTNERSHIP

 Pioneering Scottish research in Human Genome discovery

-The Scottish Genomes Partnership is a major Scotland-wide research programme between the Universities of Edinburgh, Glasgow, Aberdeen and Dundee, with NHS Scotland, NHS Lothian, NHS Greater Glasgow & Clyde, NHS Grampian and NHS Tayside.
+The Scottish Genomes Partnership was a major Scotland-wide research programme between the Universities of Edinburgh, Glasgow, Aberdeen and Dundee, with NHS Scotland, NHS Lothian, NHS Greater Glasgow & Clyde, NHS Grampian and NHS Tayside.

-The research includes a collaboration with the Genomics England 100,000 Genomes Project led by Professor Zosia Miedzybrodzka.
+The research included a collaboration with the Genomics England 100,000 Genomes Project led by Professor Zosia Miedzybrodzka.
 Recruitment to this study was through the nationally designated NHS Scotland regional Clinical Genetics units and genetic laboratories in Aberdeen, Dundee, Edinburgh and Glasgow.
 These sites provide Genetic services across Scotland and were able to recruit participants to the 100,000 Genomes Project from all over Scotland.

 WHAT IS GENOMICS?